oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_TrainingOptimizations_AMX_BF16/README.md

 If successful, the sample displays `[CODE_SAMPLE_COMPLETED_SUCCESSFULLY]`.
 Additionally, the sample will print out the runtimes and charts of relative performance with the FP32 model without any optimizations as the baseline.

 The performance speedups using AMX BF16 are approximate on ResNet50.
 Performance will vary based on your hardware and software versions.
-To see more performance improvement between AVX-512 BF16 and AMX BF16, increase the amount of required computations in one batch.
-This can be done by increasing the batch size with CIFAR10 or using another dataset.
+To see more performance improvement between AVX-512 BF16 and AMX BF16, increase the batch size with CIFAR10 or use another dataset.
 For even more speedup, consider using the Intel® Extension for PyTorch* [Launch Script](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/performance_tuning/launch_script.html).

 ## License